RoCoBo44/wedev_chat_backend/README.md

 # Backend proyect for WeDevelop

-Made in Javascript using GraphQL, Sequelize and Apollo
+Made in Javascript using GraphQL, Sequelize and Apollo.

 ## Dependencies